Apache AGE Graph MCP server

 Using with Visual Studio Code

-After installing AGE MCP Server, configure it in VS Code:
+After installation, configure VS Code:

 {